chancecmu/pui-homework/final-project/README.md

 ### Usage Experiences by Project Aspects

-Feel free to edit the column \_ (other?) or add more columns if there's any other aspect in your project you've used the GenAI tools for.

 For the following aspects of your project, edit the corresponding table cell to answer:
 - *Usage*: Whether you used / did not use this tool for the aspect.
 Enter [Yes/No]
 - *Productivity*: Give a rating on whether this tool makes your productivity for X aspect [1-Much Reduced, 2-Reduced, 3-Slightly Reduced, 4-Not Reduced nor Improved, 5-Slightly Improved, 6-Improved, 7-Much Improved].